chipsalliance/caliptra-sw/rom/dev/README.md

 5. **SHUTDOWN**: This command is used clear the hardware crypto blocks including the keyvault.
 [Shutdown command](https://github.com/chipsalliance/caliptra-sw/blob/main/runtime/README.md#shutdown).
 6. **CAPABILITIES**: This command is used to query the ROM capabilities.
 Capabilities is a 128-bit value with individual bits indicating a specific capability.
 Currently, the only capability supported is ROM_BASE (bit 0).
 [Capabilities command](https://github.com/chipsalliance/caliptra-sw/blob/main/runtime/README.md#capabilities).

-### Downloading images from mailbox
+### Downloading firmware image from mailbox

-The following is the sequence of the steps that are required to download the parts of firmware image from mailbox.
+There are two modes in which the ROM executes: PASSIVE mode or ACTIVE mode.
+Following is the sequence of the steps that are performed to download the parts of firmware image from mailbox in PASSIVE mode.

 - ROM asserts READY_FOR_FIRMWARE signal.
 - Poll for the execute bit to be set.
 This bit is set as the last step to transfer the control of the command to the Caliptra ROM.